About The Firm

-Our Dallas attorneys have for many years provided services on all types of civil matters through their longtime partnership with the Dallas Volunteer Attorney Program (DVAP), which recognizes Locke Lord’s volunteerism and sponsorship each year at its Pro Bono awards gathering.
+Our Dallas attorneys have, for many years, provided services on all types of civil matters through their longtime partnership with the Dallas Volunteer Attorney Program (DVAP), which recognizes Locke Lord’s volunteerism and sponsorship each year at its Pro Bono awards gathering.
+In 2013, the DVAP bestowed its highest honor, a Gold Award, to the Firm.
 Here are a few pro bono examples from Dallas:

 - Texas Appleseed: A team of Locke Lord Dallas lawyers, as well as lawyers from five additional Locke Lord offices, was instrumental in the passage of a Texas Senate Bill designed to overhaul criminal discovery practices in the state.
 The Locke Lord team dedicated numerous pro bono hours to gathering information showing systemic inconsistencies from county to county regarding what information was provided to defendants during discovery.
 The changes will require prosecutors to disclose important evidence – like police reports and witness statements – in every case.
 Late last year, the Dallas pro bono team received a special recognition from Texas Appleseed for its extensive research during the group’s “Good Apple” Dinner in Austin.
 Texas Appleseed is part of a national organization of public interest law centers that works with pro bono attorneys to find solutions to social justice issues such as juvenile justice, foster care, immigration, the school-to-prison pipeline and other important matters.

 - South Dallas Legal Clinic: Our attorneys help low-income families by staffing the clinic and assisting clients with a broad range of consumer and domestic relations matters, including divorces, child custody, consumer credit and probate matters.